 The same IBM report stated that 38% of data breach costs incur from lost business shares.
 This cost includes increased customer turnover, lost revenue due to system downtime, and increased cost of new customer acquisition.

 Being SOC 2 compliant can add an extra layer to customer trust.
 A compliant company is significantly less likely to suffer from a data breach and the substantial incurred costs.
 At the same time, its brand reputation and equity will also be much better compared to companies that aren’t SOC 2 compliant.
 The result?
 SOC 2 compliance will bring in more business, whether you’re a financial institution or a fintech company.

 Now that financial institutions are favoring fintech companies to deliver more functions and increase service offerings, it’s no surprise that they are incredibly selective when it comes to choosing whom to work with.
 With an ocean of fintech companies to choose from, the SOC 2 compliance allows any fintech to stand out against non-SOC 2 compliant competitors, giving financial institutions the confidence they need.
 In today’s world, where data breaches, fraud, and cyberattacks are flying all over the streets, SOC 2 is a given for any fintech company that wants to stay relevant.
-At ForwardAI, we take data security seriously, which is why we are proud to be SOC 2 Type 1 compliant.
+At ForwardAI, we take data security seriously, which is why we are proud to have achieved SOC 2 Type II Compliance Certification in April 2023.